ccheng11/BBK_Dashboard/CPCP/Reading.md

 ## Week 4: Informal politics and factionalism

-**Seminar**: Using data to unpack the black box of factional competition
+**Seminar: Using data to unpack the black box of factional competition**

 **[Core]** Fewsmith, Joseph.
 2021. *Rethinking Chinese Politics*.
 New York, NY: Cambridge University Press. **Read Introduction and Chapter 2.**